 We support our customers in developing climate neutral products and emissions compensation strategies.
 We identify high quality climate protection projects and procure CO2 certificates for the emissions compensation.

-"True to the motto 'do good and talk about it', we will help you quantify your carbon foot print and communicate your commitment to climate protection to the general public."
+"In keeping with the motto 'do good and talk about it', we will help you quantify your carbon footprint and communicate your commitment to climate protection to the general public.."

 We assist the food manufacturer with compiling the Corporate Carbon Footprint, the advancement of the climate strategy including the definition of a long-term CO2 target and with CDP reporting.